 “Geisha Coffee?
 I wish I had some,” Olga sighs, “but people buy it like mad!”
-From Olga’s Café we move on to the Boquete Roasting Company, where the owner shrugs apologizing: “Sold out.
+From Olga’s Café we move on to find the coffee at the Boquete Roasting Company, where the owner shrugs apologizing: “Sold out.
 We were supposed to receive a pound today, but…” It seems that as soon as a package of the famous brand reaches the shops, it is instantly sold.
-The Geisha Coffee is grown at the Hacienda Esmeralda, near the charming town of Boquete in the highlands of Panama.
-Originally an Ethiopian Arabica variety, Geisha has recently been rediscovered in Panama and has since won several international cupping contests.
-The “Esmeralda Especial” coffee is currently praised as the best organic coffee in the world – and priced accordingly: It has been sold at auction record for $130 per pound.
+The Geisha Coffee comes from the Hacienda Esmeralda, near the charming town of Boquete in the highlands of Panama.
+Originally an Ethiopian Arabica variety, Geisha coffee has recently been rediscovered in Panama.
+Since then it has won several international cupping contests.
+The “Esmeralda Especial” Geisha coffee from Boquete is currently praised as the best organic coffee in the world – and priced accordingly.
+It has been sold at auction record for $130 per pound.

 “If you like strong coffee, then the Geisha is not for you,” Terry says firmly.
 “It is very lightly roasted with orange and blueberry flavours.
 Almost like lemon tea.”
 We have signed up for a tour of the Kotowa coffee estate with Terry.
 Most of the cherry-like red beans are already picked at this time of the year, but a sudden waft of chocolaty aromas comes from the roasting mill.
 Making our way from the coffee fields to the warehouse and on to the tasting room, we learn that the highest quality coffee must not have more than 5 less-than-perfect beans per pound and that even in years with dreadful climate conditions it is possible to produce high quality coffee, provided that you have enough workers who sort out the bad beans.

 We ended up drinking only excellent coffee (and much of it) during our time in Boquete, but our hunt for the Geisha coffee remained fruitless.